Types of risks in software testingCategory: Quality Assurance Posted:Mar 29, 2015 By: Robert

 - Tracking for the resources is not done properly.
 The resources include systems, staff and capabilities of the employee.

 - The complex functionalities are not identified properly.
-So estimation of time is also not done properly.
+So the estimation of time is also not done properly.

 - The project has been expanded unexpectedly.